 Rosh Hashanah, the Jewish New Year, falls on the Hebrew calendar dates of

 1 and 2 Tishrei, where Tishrei is the first month of the civil Jewish year.

-Since the Middle Ages Rosh Hashanah has been a two day festival, and the
+Ages Rosh Hashanah has been a two day festival, and the rules for

-rules for calculating the start of the new year ensure that Rosh Hashanah
+calculating the start of the new civil year are such that

 2010: September 9th